openturns/docker-images/README.rst

 - archlinux-python: for Python compilation
 - archlinux-mingw: for MinGW compilation
 - manylinux1_x86_64: to build Linux wheels
-- trusty: to mimic the Linux environment available on CircleCI

 Available on `Docker Hub <https://hub.docker.com/r/openturns/>`_